 6th Form (16-19 years)

-Some of our 6th Form pupils will be starting to access the Granta Hive, an additional site in Abington.
-This will supplement the work already being done on site and offer wider opportunities for pupils to develop life skills for example through outdoor learning and larger scale enterprise work.
+Our Formal Pathway 6th Form pupils attend the Granta Hive, our second school site which is next to Abington Woods.
+This is a stepping stone between school and college and offers wider opportunities for pupils to develop life skills for example through outdoor learning and larger scale enterprise work.
 For more details regarding the Curriculum, please see our Curriculum section.

 From Key stage 2 upwards our pupils are placed in pathways and not year groups.
 While personality is of course taken into account the groups are largely built on pupils’ communication and cognition needs and how they access the curriculum.